 HIPAA applies only to covered entities and business associates, but that scope should identify what information is collected and how it is used.

 Regarding HIPAA, if a covered entity or business associate uses a device that gathers specific personal information related to health, then the regulation applies.
-For example, if a covered entity or a business associate scans a person’s temperature and records or communicates that person’s temperature with identifying information about them (name, employee ID, photo, video, fingerprint, etc.), then this is likely HIPAA-relevant data.
+For example, if a covered entity (CE) or a business associate (BA) scans a person’s temperature and records or communicates that person’s temperature with identifying information about them (name, employee ID, photo, video, fingerprint, etc.), then this is likely HIPAA-relevant data.

 If personal information is never captured then HIPAA would not apply.
 For example, if a company used a thermal scanner to scan people as they came in the door and told people – without gathering any information about them – whether they are allowed in or not, then the scans are likely not in scope for HIPAA.